googleapis/google-cloud-java/java-beyondcorp-appconnections/README.md

 ## About BeyondCorp AppConnections

-[BeyondCorp AppConnections][product-docs] is Google's implementation of the zero trust model.
-It builds upon a decade of experience at Google, combined with ideas and best practices from the community.
-By shifting access controls from the network perimeter to individual users, BeyondCorp enables secure work from virtually any location without the need for a traditional VPN.
+[BeyondCorp AppConnections][product-docs] A zero trust solution that enables secure access to applications and resources, and offers integrated threat and data protection.

 See the [BeyondCorp AppConnections client library docs][javadocs] to learn how to use this BeyondCorp AppConnections Client Library.